MadhuriMalgaya/foodDelivery_App/README.md

 ---

 ## 📱 Overview
-The **Food Delivery User App** allows customers to browse restaurants, explore menus, place and track orders, and make secure payments.
+The **Food Delivery User App** allows customers to browse restaurants, explore menus, and place and track orders,.
 It integrates **Google Maps API** for location-based services.

 ---